Case File TBS

 No scientific basis for selective prosecution

-A large study by the University of Oxford into the link between the diagnosis of schizophrenia and criminal behavior among 96,000 people has shown that the risk of violent crime is barely 1.2 times higher compared to the ‘regular’ population.
-That means that there is no scientific basis for selective prosecution of people on the basis of a psychiatric diagnosis.
-The risk of crime is almost the same for ‘ordinary’ people.
+A comprehensive study by the University of Oxford investigated the relationship between schizophrenia diagnoses and criminal behavior among 96,000 individuals.
+The research revealed that the risk of violent crime was only 1.2 times as high for those diagnosed with schizophrenia compared to the general population.
+This finding suggests that there is no scientific basis for selectively prosecuting individuals based on psychiatric diagnoses, as the risk of criminal behavior is nearly identical for "ordinary" people.

 (2009) Small risk of violence in schizophrenia unless drugs and alcohol are involved Many people associate schizophrenia and violent crime, but it is minimal unless there are also drug or alcohol problems, a large-scale study led by Oxford University has shown.
 Source: University of Oxford